 Do you know what you need to submit when you apply for a permanent resident card in Canada?
-You need to prepare some requested documents and a photo.
+You need to prepare some supporting documents and a passport-size photo.
 Follow our guide to find out what the exact PR photo specification is.
-Discover a Permanent Resident photo tool that will help you to prepare your photograph in an easy and quick way.
+Discover a Passport Photo Online tool that will help you to prepare your photograph for a PR card in an easy and quick way.
 You will also save money because your PR card photo will cost you just a fraction of the usual price!

-To apply for your Permanent Resident card you are required to attach a picture of yourself taken during the last 6 months.
+To apply for your Permanent Resident card, you are required to attach a picture of yourself, taken during the last six months and showing your current appearance and facial features.
 If you are renewing your permanent residence in Canada, you must also submit a photo that shows how you currently look.
-In each case you should supply two identical pictures - not submit two different photos, this will lead to your application being rejected.
-If you do not want to have your PR card photo rejected, before sending your form and copies of documents, make sure to verify if your PR photo is suitable.
+In each case, you should supply 2 (two) identical and unaltered photographs - not submit two different photos, this will lead to your application being rejected.
+That is why it is highly recommended to verify if your PR photo is suitable before sending your form and copies of documents.

 There are some basic rules about PR photo size, compositional details, and technical specifications.
 Get familiar with them and use a special online photo tool to resize, crop, and adjust your Canada PR card photo.

-Remember that only original photos that are not altered in any way or cut out of an existing photo will be accepted.
+Remember that only original photos printed in high quality photographic paper, that are not altered in any way or cut out of an existing photo will be accepted.
 You may attach a photo in color or black and white.
-Image must be clear, sharp, and in focus, and paper must not be damaged or bent.
+Your image must be clear, sharp, and in focus, and the paper it is printed on must not be damaged or bent.

-Head measured from the top of the head to the chin must be between 31mm and 36mm (1 1/4 inches and 1 7/16 inches).
+The photo must include the person’s head and shoulders.
+Head measured from the top of the applicant’s head to the chin must be between 31mm and 36mm (1 1/4 inches and 1 7/16 inches).

 There are some compositional rules you need to know:

 You may attach a color or black and white photo - it is up to you.
 A background must be white, plain and clear.
-No patterns or shadows are allowed.
+Avoid shadows or patterns too.
 If you have some trouble with obtaining a clear, white background, use an online photo editor to remove the background from your image.
 This photo tool will automatically change the background to the recommended color.
-Do not take a picture in white clothes because a photograph must show a clear difference between the person’s clothing and the background.
-Photographs must represent natural skin and eye colors.
-If you have a “red eye” effect in your picture, do not retouche it.
+Do not take a picture in white clothes, because a photograph must show a clear difference between the person’s clothing and the background.
+Photographs must represent your natural skin and eye colors.
+If you have a “red eye” effect in your picture, do not retouch it.
 Just take another photo without a flash lamp.

 You can wear your business or casual clothes and have your hair how you like.
 A beard is allowed.
 Jewellery is not forbidden in the PR photo but it is better to take it off as it may obscure or cover your face (especially big earrings).

-You can wear headwear for medical purposes or a nasal cannula in your permanent resident photo – as long as your eyes remain clearly visible.
+You can wear head covering for medical purposes or a nasal cannula in your permanent resident photo – as long as your eyes remain clearly visible.
 You just need to submit a letter from your doctor explaining the situation.

-Child photos must follow the same rules as for adult candidates.
-For newborns, the photo may be taken while the child is sitting in a baby carrier.
-As in the case with a wheelchair, you may use a white blanket and put it behind the baby's head, but an easier and quicker way is to use our photo background adjusting tool.
-Remember that the photo must show only the child's head and shoulders - it can be difficult to hold a small baby in a vertical position and your hands or torso may be seen.
+Child photos must follow the same photo specifications as for adult candidates.
+For newborn babies, the PR photo may be taken while the child is sitting in a baby carrier.
+As in the case with a wheelchair, you may use a plain white blanket and put it behind the baby's head and shoulders, but an easier and quicker way is to use our photo background adjusting tool.
+Remember that the photo must show only the child's head and shoulders (child’s hands might not be visible either) - it can be difficult to hold newborn babies in a vertical position and your hands or torso may be seen.
 The tool that automatically removes the wrong background could be your only solution if you are a parent of a newborn.

 Photo requirements are based on: www.canada.ca